secrierlab/SpottedPy/README.md

 pip install joypy
 pip install spottedpy
 ```

+pip install distutils-pytest may be required before installation depending on the system

 To use SpottedPy follow instructions in spottedPy_multiple_slides.ipynb (this tutorial walks through using SpottedPy with multiple spatial slides, highly recommended for downstream statistical analysis).
 If only one slide is available, follow spottedpy_tutorial_sample_dataset.ipynb tutorial (not recommended for statistical downstream test, but allows for visualisation of hotspots).

 Key functions are in spottedpy.py, which calls functions from the other python files: